ubccr/ccrdocs/pages/howto/empireai.md

 # Empire AI Cluster Information

 The first test system of the Empire AI Consortium is in production.
 This system is provided and managed by the Flatiron Institute.
 System specifications can be found [here](https://empireai.freshdesk.com/en/support/solutions/articles/157000007946-alpha-hardware).
-This system is referred to as `alpha` and its successor `beta` is expected to be available in Fall 2025.
+This system is referred to as Alpha and its successor Beta is expected to be available in Fall 2025.

 Initial project applications have been submitted to consortium members, reviewed, and are being onboarded on an ongoing basis by the Empire AI director and Flatiron system administrators.
-CCR staff provide support to UB research groups that have access to `alpha` - both on using the EAI system and in helping to prepare groups to utilize those resources efficiently.
+CCR staff provide support to UB research groups that have access to Alpha - both on using the EAI system and in helping to prepare groups to utilize those resources efficiently.

 ## Support